clinicalml/vae_ssl/README.md

 ```
 python run/001_GumbelSoftmaxM2.py
 ```
+This will train a semi-supervised variational autoencoder on MNIST using 10 random training samples from each digit class as labeled examples and all other training samples as unlabeled samples.

 See `results.ipynb` for an example of how to use output results.

 # Example Results
+All models, except MLP, are semi-supervised variational autoencoders.
+The autoencoders are trained on MNIST using 10 random training samples from each digit class as labeled examples, for a total of 100 labeled samples, and all other training samples as unlabeled samples.
+The MLP is trained on just the 100 labeled samples.

 ### Validation Accuracy
 ![](https://github.com/clinicalml/vae_ssl/blob/master/plots/multi_seed_accuracy_validation.png)